slack-samples/deno-virtual-running-buddies/README.md

 $ slack trigger create --trigger-def triggers/sample_trigger.ts
 ```

-After selecting a Workspace, the output provided will include the Link Trigger
-Shortcut URL.
-Copy and paste this URL into a channel as a message, or add it as

 After selecting a Workspace, the output provided will include the link trigger
 shortcut URL.
 Copy and paste this URL into a channel as a message, or add it as
 a bookmark in a channel of the Workspace you selected.